Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 All `NetworkManager` sub-systems are instantiated once the `NetworkManager` is started (that is, `NetworkManager.IsListening == true`).
 A good general "rule of thumb" is to not attempt to access the below sub-systems before starting the `NetworkManager`, otherwise they won't yet be initialized.
 :::

+- [NetworkManager.PrefabHandler](../advanced-topics/object-pooling.md): This provides access to the NetworkPrefabHandler that is used for NetworkObject pools and to have more control overriding network prefabs.
 - [NetworkManager.SceneManager](../basics/scenemanagement/using-networkscenemanager.md): When scene management is enabled, this is used to load and unload scenes, register for scene events, and other scene management related actions.
 - [NetworkManager.SpawnManager](../basics/object-spawning.md): This handles NetworkObject spawn related functionality.
 - [NetworkManager.NetworkTimeSystem](../advanced-topics/networktime-ticks.md): a synchronized time that can be used to handle issues with latency between a client and the server.